 Londolozi Tree Camp is family owned and run.
 It’s one of five properties located within the private Londolozi Reserve.
 Aiming at the top end of the market, it achieved Relais & Châteaux status in 1993.
 With just six guest suites, it’s the largest of Londolozi’s three luxury offerings, but the level of service is excellent.
 The accommodation is booked on a full-board basis, including all meals, a selection of alcoholic and non-alcoholic drinks, two game drives daily, safari walks, one group yoga session daily at Founders Camp, the Cubs Den programme, transfers between camp and the Londolozi airstrip, and a laundry service.
-The camp is open all year round.
+The camp is open all year round and there’s a minimum age requirement of 16 years, but children are welcome when the accommodation is booked exclusively.

 ACCESS & LOCATION: